Direct air capture: Environmental impact

 Energy cost concerns were explored in 2021 and found that in order for DAC technology to maintain a carbon removal of 73-86% per ton of captured, DAC would demand land occupation and renewable energy equivalent to what is needed for a global switch from gasoline to electric vehicles, with approximately five times higher material consumption.
 However, the material demand of DAC is mostly from common materials, such as steel, concrete and earth minerals (like zeolites and metallic hydroxides).
 The use of electric vehicle may require substantial accessibility to critical materials, and this limited availability of critical materials may not be able to sustain the demand needed for net zero.

 Some DAC technologies, especially liquid systems, require both high temperature heat and electricity.
 In these systems the electrical demand is made using natural gas, imported electricity from the grid, and oxyfuel combustion of natural gas.
 This means that many DAC technologies are powered by fossil fuels, the very thing the technology is meant to eliminate reliance on.
 However, from GHG emissions standpoint, DAC would generally be carbon-negative even if natural gas was used for heating, with emission factors of 0.3–0.65 t emitted per t captured.
 Thus, the aim of DAC of offsetting emissions could still be achieved.

 DAC relying on amine-based absorption demands significant water input.
 It was estimated, that to capture 3.3 gigatonnes of a year would require 300 km^{3} of water, or 4% of the water used for irrigation.
 On the other hand, using sodium hydroxide needs far less water, but the substance itself is highly caustic and dangerous.
-Additionally, it is important to note that different carbon removal technologies could have their design and operational advantages, for example, while nature-based solutions are cheap, DAC plant that captures 1 MtCO_{2} per year using a land area of 0.4–1.5 km^{2} (99–371 acres) is equivalent to the CO_{2} capture rates of roughly 46 million trees, requiring approximately 3,098–4,647 km^{2} (765,494–1,148,241 acres) of land.
+Additionally, different carbon removal technologies could have their design and operational advantages, for example, while nature-based solutions are cheap, DAC plant that captures 1 MtCO_{2} per year using a land area of 0.4–1.5 km2 is equivalent to the CO_{2} capture rates of roughly 46 million trees, requiring approximately 3098–4647 km2 of land.